 Visit the Royal Palace

-Though it is the official residence of the royal family, they don’t actually live here anymore and the palace is only used for official state functions.
+Though it’s the official residence of the royal family, they don’t actually live here anymore, and the palace is only used for official state functions.
 You can walk through the palace (both self-guided and guided tours are available) starting at the grand stairway and wander through lavishly decorated staterooms.
 My favorites are the green porcelain room and the dining room.
-There is also the Royal Armory, which houses a collection of medieval weapons and armor.
-Audio guides and pamphlets are in not included in the admission price.
+There’s also the Royal Armory, which houses a collection of medieval weapons and armor.
+Audio guides and pamphlets are not included in the admission price.
 The palace is free on Wednesdays.

 The Cathedral of Madrid

 Across from the palace is the main cathedral of Madrid.
-Finished near the end of 20th century, it is where the Prince and Princess of Asturias, Felipe and Letizia, were married in 2004.
-Official state ceremonies are held here and while not the most beautiful cathedral in Europe, the roof provides some kick ass photo opportunities of the Madrid skyline.
+Finished near the end of 20th century, it’s where the Prince and Princess of Asturias, Felipe and Letizia, were married in 2004.
+Official state ceremonies are held here, and while not the most beautiful cathedral in Europe, its roof provides some kickass photo opportunities of the Madrid skyline.

 The most famous in the city and the starting point for most tours, this plaza was once host to bullfights, markets, symphonies, tournaments, and even executions.
-Now, it is ringed with tourist shops, cafes and restaurants.
+Now it’s ringed with tourist shops, cafes and restaurants.
 It’s a good place from which to indulge in some people-watching, offers some good (though overpriced) bars, and occasionally has concerts and events.

 Mercado de San Miguel